mobilequickie/amplify-passwordless-sms-auth/webClient/angular/README.md

 # Amplify Passwordless SMS Auth WebClient (Angular)

 This is a client web app that provides custom passwordless sign-up and sign-in pages to authenticate against an Amazon Cognito user pool via custom authentication challenge flow with Lambda triggers.
-This solution is deployed via the Serverless Application Repository as outlined in [/backend](https://github.com/dennisAWS/amplify-passwordless-sms-auth/tree/master/backend) instructions.

-If you are interested in [passwordless email authentication](https://github.com/aws-samples/amazon-cognito-passwordless-email-auth/tree/master/cognito)
 ## How to run this web app

 ### Pre-requisites to run this Angular web client